ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 I tried not responding, but I believe I cracked on Sunday of that week.

-I also thought that waving a flag early may help someone on Flatley Inc's side -- or whomever, really -- react more quickly.
+I also thought that waving a flag early may help someone on Senger-Huel's side -- or whomever, really -- react more quickly.

 I was through being coy; I would have told them up front what was a lie and what wasn't, and we could have moved on from there.
 They could have fired me.
 I would've preferred they just had done so; it would've sent the same message they sent anyway when they later told me my machine was hacked for sending the messages I knew I sent.

-Flatley Inc didn't care what my life experience was like, they stopped having empathy for me awhile ago if they ever did in the first place.
+Senger-Huel didn't care what my life experience was like, they stopped having empathy for me awhile ago if they ever did in the first place.

 I think I kept remembering the CEO saying the company motto with regards to how they treat their employees with "the golden rule" -- treat others as you yourself would wish to be treated -- all after I was pretty sure I was under audio surveillance, had law authorities involved to some extent, and on top of all that, had my boss asking questions like I was in the 1940's facing a McCarthyist inquisition; not like I was in the 2020's at a company espousing DEI of all things.